 Once you've successfully completed the application, you’ll reach a confirmation screen and receive an email confirming your application submission shortly thereafter.
-Please note: the application submission confirmation is not a ticket to I/O. If you're selected, you'll receive a separate ticket confirmation on or around February 28, 2017.

-General Admission: $1,150
+General admission: $1,150

-Academic Admission: $375
+Academic admission: $375

 We’ll be offering a limited number of press passes to qualified members of the media.
 To submit a request, please fill out this form.
 If you have additional questions, please email email@example.com for more information.
-Please note that we’ll have a limited number of press passes available and will be vetting requests.
+Please note that we’ll have a limited number of press passes available and we’ll be vetting all requests.
 Filling out the form doesn’t guarantee you a press pass.
 Our team will contact you if we’re able to accommodate your request.

 - Each individual may purchase only one ticket.
-Tickets for Google I/O are for the full three-day festival and no single-day tickets are available.
+Tickets for Google I/O are for the full three-day festival, and no single-day tickets are available.

-- The following cards will be accepted as method of payment: Amex, Discover, JCB, Mastercard, and Visa.
+- The following cards will be accepted as a method of payment: Amex, Discover, JCB, Mastercard, and Visa.